Vincent-Pang/builder-pattern/README.md

 userInfo.id = 1;  // TS2540:Cannot assign to 'id' because it is a constant or a read-only property.

+// you must initialize the obj like this const userInfo: Readonly<UserInfo> = {id: 1, userName: 'Vincent', email: 'abc@abc.com'};
 ```

-With builder-pattern, you can initialize the object like this.
+Or with builder-pattern, you can initialize the object like this.
 ```
 const userInfo: Readonly<UserInfo> = Builder<UserInfo>()
                                         .id(1)
                                         .userName('Vincent')
                                         .email('abc@abc.com')
                                         .build();
 ```

 ## Contributing